-We’re thrilled to announce that Frontity's first beta is now live! 🎉
+We’re thrilled to announce that today we released the first Frontity framework beta! 🎉

-Frontity is a free and open source framework to develop WordPress themes based on React JS.
-This is the first React framework exclusively focused on WordPress, which means that each part of it has been simplified and optimized to be used with this CMS (as headless WordPress).
+Frontity is a free and open source framework to develop WordPress sites based on React.
+This is the first React framework exclusively focused on WordPress - each part of it has been simplified and optimized to be used with it (as a headless or decoupled CMS).

 Here's a list of what is included in this first beta version.

-Everything is already wired up so you can focus on building an amazing site: React, Webpack, Babel, SSR, Routing, CSS-in-JS, WP REST API, TypeScript, Linting, Testing, etc. No extra configuration is necessary.
+Everything is already wired up you can focus on building your site: React, webpack, Babel, SSR, Routing, CSS-in-JS, WP REST API, TypeScript, Linting, Testing, and so on.
+No extra configuration is necessary.

 Frontity sends an HTML that is ready to start navigating the site, so the initial load feels almost instant.
 No extra assets or round trips are necessary.

-Once React has loaded, our router prefetches other routes and data automatically.
+Once React has loaded, Frontity's router prefetches other routes and data automatically.
 Users never have to wait when they navigate inside the app.

 Frontity responds with a fully populated HTML file generated with React.
-This reduces the time required for the first contentful paint and ensures that the SEO is not harmed.
+This reduces the time required for the first contentful paint and is good for SEO.

 The content is retrieved using the WordPress REST API.
 Once React is loaded in the browser, it takes control of the page and does its magic.

 Frontity helps build websites which are fast to deliver better user experiences.
-That's one of the reasons why we have struggled to make the core smaller.
+That's the reason why we have struggled to make the core smaller.
 But hey!
-We finally achieved it!
-It has been reduced by 60% and only weights 60kb (gzipped).
+It has finally been reduced by 60% and only weights 60kb (gzipped).